sofienkaabar/mastering-financial-markets-in-python/README.md

 # new-horizons-in-technical-analysis
-The Official Repository of New Horizons in Technical Analysis
+The Official Repository of Mastering Financial Markets in Python - New Horizons in Technical Analysis